mttschltz/kittythinks/content/the-ming-dynasty-the-american-problem.md

 But just as AI can only be trained on existing knowledge, and that knowledge has to come from somewhere first, so does an economy that wants to exist in the forseeable future, need to invest in _future_ knowledge in the form of scientists, engineers and visionaries.

-Trumps policies are useful for the energy and tech sector _right now_, but they ignore all those academics who have already thought refuge in other countries, or those highly skilled individuals who value their personal freedom above current US salaries.
+Trumps policies are useful for the energy (read: fossil-fuel) and tech sector _right now_, but they ignore all those academics who have already thought refuge in other countries, or those highly skilled individuals who value their personal freedom above current US salaries.
+They also ignore the fact that combustion fuel is not the future.
+Electricity is.
+Who leads the race in electricity-as-fuel?
+China.
+Not America.
+(Not even a little bit - Europe and India are also above the US in this field).

-The average American is not inclined to support a futuristic approach either, afterall, one of the most difficult problems of American society is its legacy of "boot strapping", even for those without shoes.
+The average American might look at these data points and yearn for change but she is not inclined to support a futuristic approach either, because one of the most difficult problems of American society is its legacy of "boot strapping", even for those without shoes.

 Where Zhu had condemned the Ming dynasty to a reliance on low taxes and agriculture, no matter the changing times, so did the US and their long-standing attitude towards social welfare (one of disdain that is), condemn the US to a permanent state of "riskiness", where every illness, every misstep, could plunge the average American into ruin.

+The Trump administration doesn't want to be in the electricity game.
+Which is curious when you remember that drone technology is dependent on it.
+And drones are needed for war.
+And Trump loves war.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_